MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### GetListOfEyeSprites (beta)

-Obtains a list of the eye sprites stored on Misty.

-Parameters

-- None

-##### GetListOfImages

-Obtains a list of the images stored on Misty.

-Parameters

-- None

 ##### SaveAudioAssetToRobot

 Saves an audio file to Misty.
+Maximum size is 2 MB.

 Parameters